coderholic/pyradio/README.md

 3. The **Registers** mode.
 This is identical to the "*Playlist*" mode, but instead of displaying playlists, it displays register.
 You can enter this mode by pressing "**''**" (two single quotes) and exit from it by pressing "**Esc**" or "**q**".
 You can also press "**'**" (single quote) to get to the **Playlist** mode and back.

 4. The **Register Main** mode, which is identical to the "*Main*" mode, except it displays the content of a **named** register.

+5. The **Listening** mode, which is intended to be used when you want **PyRadio** to just play your favorite station and not take up too much space.
+It is ideal for tilling window manager use, as the whole TUI can be reduced all the way down to a single line (displaying the "*Status Bar*").
+In this mode, adjusting, muting and saving the volume are the only action available.
+To get **PyRadio** back to normal operation one would just resize its window to a reasonable size (7 lines vertically, or more).

 A set of **secondary modes** is also available (a secondary mode works within a primary one):